HeithemLejmi/DefensiveCoding/m5_method_return_values/README.md

 # Magic Number:
-- Avoid writing methods that return magic number (for example a method that return 1 or 0 or -1), because the programmers who are going to call your method ar going to have a hard time to write clean code (you force the programmers to understand the meaning of these magic numbers (1, 0, -1), and to adapt their code to these return values)
+- Avoid writing methods that return magic number (for example a method that return 1 or 0 or -1), because the programmers who are going to call your method are going to have a hard time to write clean code (you force the programmers to understand the meaning of these magic numbers (1, 0, -1), and to adapt their code to these return values)

 ![img](img/method_return_magic_number.png)